Tuning Management Pack for VMware

 Memory Pressure > 150 (warning)

-These monitors track Memory Pressure for clusters and hosts, which is memory overcommit expressed as a percentage.
-This metric factors in vSphere features such as TPS (transparent page-sharing) so it does indicate when true memory overcommit is occurring.
+These monitors track memory pressure for clusters and hosts — that is, memory overcommit expressed as a percentage.
+This metric affects vSphere features such as TPS (transparent page-sharing), so it does indicate when true memory overcommit is occurring.

-Memory overcommit does not in general indicate a performance problem (although it does place more stress on vSphere memory management techniques), so this monitor can be viewed as tracking IT policy for the memory allocation in vSphere.
+Memory overcommit does not indicate a performance issue in general.
+However, it does place more stress on vSphere memory management techniques.
+That is why these monitors can be considered as a tool tracking an IT policy for memory allocation in vSphere hosts and clusters.

-If memory overcommit is used in your environment with values greater than 150%, then you should override the threshold for these monitors.
+If you encounter memory overcommit in your environment with values greater than 150%, it is recommended to override the threshold for these monitors.